 Regardless of where they are with regard to exit planning, few business owners know what their firm is actually worth.
 When was the last time you had a valuation done?

-Can the business operate without you?
+Can the business run without you?

 Another aspect that impacts the value of the business is how dependent the organization is on the owner.
 If the owner is the sole decision-maker with all the experience and know-how, then the business becomes much less valuable after the owner leaves.
 If the employees who remain on board lack the knowledge and experience to run the business then what is the new owner buying?